Charles Rowan: Early life

-Foundation of the Metropolitan Police
+1829

-In June 1829, Rowan was selected by Home Secretary Sir Robert Peel as founding senior Commissioner of the Metropolitan Police after the first man offered the post, Lieutenant-Colonel James Shaw, had turned it down.
+In June 1829, Rowan was selected by Home Secretary Sir Robert Peel as founding senior Commissioner of the Metropolitan Police after the first man offered the post, Lieutenant-Colonel James Shaw Kennedy, had turned it down.
 Peel was probably acting on advice from the Duke of Wellington and Sir George Murray, Wellington's Quartermaster-General in the Peninsula and now Secretary of State for War and the Colonies in his government, who had been impressed by Rowan's conduct at Waterloo.
 Rowan was to provide the military discipline and organisation that it was felt the new police force needed and the junior Commissioner, barrister Richard Mayne, was to provide the legal expertise.
 Over the next twenty years, the two men were to become firm friends, and their close co-operation was to provide a solid foundation for the new police force.

 Rowan and Mayne took up their new posts on 7 July 1829.
 Later that month, they moved their offices into 4 Whitehall Place, and Rowan also took up residence in an apartment at the top of the building.
 On 29 August, they were sworn in as justices of the peace by Lord Chief Baron Sir William Alexander.